Consejos y curiosidades sobre Laos - Con monjes budistas

 6. Weather in Laos

-• The best time to travel in Laos is from November to February when it rains the least and temperatures are mild.
+• The best time to travel through Laos is from November to February, when there is less rain and temperatures are mild.

-• The monsoon is from May to October and is characterized by short and intense downpours.
+• The monsoon season runs from May to October, and it’s characterized by short, intense showers.

-• It is a country with a warm climate, the average temperature in January, which is the coldest month, is 20.5°C.
+• Laos has a warm climate, with an average temperature of 20.5°C in January, which is the coldest month.

 7. Learn useful vocabulary